 John's third marriage to Caroline Luce was performed on 22 Feb 1851 by Heber Chase Kimball in Salt Lake City, Utah.
 Caroline was born 14 Sep 1831 in Vinalhaven, Maine to Ephraim and Lydia (McComber) Luce.
 She left John shortly after the marriage and was married again to Samuel Comstock.
 Her third marriage was to William Chatwin.
 She died 22 May 1924.
 John and Caroline had no children.

 Abigail Sanford became John's fourth wife on 4 March 1851.
 She was born 14 March 1811 in Prospect, Connecticut, and died in 1872 at Carleston, Iowa.
 She was a widow of Mr. Brocket and had a girl and a boy in Connecticut before coming to Utah.

-Ten Children were born to John and Lydia and are detailed in the book The Ancestry and Descendants of John Walker, which is the primary source of this text.
+Ten Children were born to John and Lydia and are detailed in the book The Ancestry and Descendants of John Walker, which is the primary source of information for this site.